lanl/pyxDamerauLevenshtein/README.md

 * **Edit Distance** (`damerau_levenshtein_distance`)
  - Compute the raw distance between two strings (i.e., the minumum number of operations necessary to transform one string into the other).

 * **Normalized Edit Distance** (`normalized_damerau_levenshtein_distance`)
  - Compute the ratio of the edit distance to the length of `max(string1, string2)`.
 0.0 means that the sequences are identical, while 1.0 means that they have nothing in common.
 Note that this definition is the exact opposite of [`difflib.SequenceMatcher.ratio()`](http://docs.python.org/2/library/difflib.html#difflib.SequenceMatcher.ratio).

+ * **Edit Distance against an array** (`damerau_levenshtein_distance_withNPArray`)
+ - Compute the raw distance between a reference strings and a numpy array of strings.
+ Convenient (can be used with pandas) and faster than [ for ...]

+ * **Normalized Edit Distance against an array** (`normalized_damerau_levenshtein_distance_withNPArray`)
+ - Compute the normalized distance between a reference strings and a numpy array of strings.
+ 0.0 means that the sequences are identical, while 1.0 means that they have nothing in common.
+Note that this definition is the exact opposite of [`difflib.SequenceMatcher.ratio()`](http://docs.python.org/2/library/difflib.html#difflib.SequenceMatcher.ratio).
+ Convenient (can be used with pandas) and faster than [ for ...]

 Basic use: